University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_6.md

 - Why is genome annotation necessary before variant effect prediction?
 - What does the locus tag represent?

-## 3.2 Identify variants in the resistant isolate
+## 3.2 Identify variants in the resistant isolatefile
-You now want to identify differences MSHR3763 (susceptible primary isolate) and MSHR4083 (resistant secondary isolate), for patient 1.
+You now want to identify differences between MSHR3763 (susceptible primary isolate) and MSHR4083 (resistant secondary isolate), for patient 1.
 You will use sequencing reads from MSHR4083 and align them to the annotated MSHR3763 reference (`MSHR3763_annotated.gbk`) using `snippy`.
 Predicted variant effects

-You are already familiar with the fact the `snippy` identifies differences between a reference genome and sequencing reads, including SNPs and insertions/deletions.
-When a GenBank reference is supplied (`MSHR3763_annotated.gbk`), `snippy` can also use the annotation to identify the affected feature and predict the consequence of the variant.
+You are already familiar with the fact that `snippy` identifies variants between a reference genome and sequencing reads, including SNPs and insertions/deletions.
+When a GenBank file (`MSHR3763_annotated.gbk`) is supplied to `snippy`  as the reference gene. `snippy` can also use the annotation to identify the affected feature and predict the consequence of the variant.

 Run `snippy` for Patient 1: